ramkrishna757575/rsdk/README.md

 7. This will create an output.img file inside `out/radxa-zero3_bullseye_cli` folder

 8. This output.img file can now be flashed into an SD card and can be used to boot radxa.

+> **Note:**
+> - During the build process, some popup appears for which you need to select the OK button.
+We will have to find a way to bypass those if we plan to move this build process to CI/CD pipelines.
+> - Currently building and installing of the AU/EU adapter driver modules and wifibroadcast is failing